Can’t decide which Greek Island to visit?

 Deep crystal clear bays for swimming, small fishing villages, and a beautiful landscape dotted with quaint little churches.
 Traditional tavernas across the island serve up some of the best Greek food we have eaten making this an idyllic island holiday setting.

-The island offers fantastic exploring for the hiker and some of the best wreck diving you will find anywhere.
+The island offers fantastic exploring for hikers and some of the best wreck diving you will find anywhere.
 Leros has something for everyone without the maddening tourist crowds.

 You can read more about Leros HERE